AscendingPassage.com HOME PAGE.

 There is one temple on the Nile which seems to embrace in its arms all

-be the holder, the noble keeper, of the sacred longings, of the
+the worship of the past.
+A temple full of prayers and solemn praises.
+It is the noble keeper of the sacred longings, of the

-unearthly desires and aspirations, of the dead.
+unworldly desires and aspirations of Ancient Egypt.
 It is the temple of

 Edfu (Edfou, formerly Appolinopolis).
-From all the other temples it stands apart.
+From all other temples it stands apart.

 It is the temple of

-inward flame, of the secret soul of man; of that mystery within us
+inward flame, of the secret soul of man.
+It can touch that mystery within us

 From "la Description de l'Egypte"

-To Horus it was dedicated--hawk-headed Horus--the son of Isis and
+To Horus it was dedicated.
+Hawk-headed Horus, the son of

 the old Egyptian world.
 But though I know this, I am never able to